RevenueCat/purchases-ios/docs/V4_API_Updates.md

 To start us off, Our framework name changed from `Purchases` to `RevenueCat` 😻!
 We also updated all references of `Purchaser` to `Customer` to be more consistent across our platform.

+If you're using `Carthage`, make sure to use the new `RevenueCat.framework` or `RevenueCat.xcframework` instead of the old `Purchases`.

 ### Xcode version requirements and updated deployment targets
 `purchases-ios` v4 requires using Xcode 13.0 or newer.
 It also updates the minimum deployment targets for iOS, macOS and tvOS.